redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Before you begin

-* This article assumes that you have deployed OpenShift Container Platform using IaaS on Azure and **not** Azure Red Hat OpenShift.
+* This article assumes that you have deployed OpenShift Container Platform using IaaS on Azure and **not** Azure Red Hat OpenShift (ARO).

 * You must enable soft delete and purge protection for *Azure Key Vault* when using Key Vault to encrypt managed disks.

-* You are logged in to your OpenShift cluster as a global cluster-admin user (kubeadmin).
+* You are logged in to your OpenShift cluster with *oc* as a global cluster-admin user (kubeadmin).

-* You have installed OCP using the Installer-Provisioned-Infrastructure (IPI) and have access to the 'terraform.tfvars.json' file.
+* You have installed OCP using the Installer-Provisioned-Infrastructure (IPI) and have access to the 'terraform.tfvars.json' file which was created upon build.

 * You have 'jq' installed.